atandy/cmdline_parser/README.md

 [Untar the file](https://www.pendrivelinux.com/how-to-open-a-tar-file-in-unix-or-linux/) -- How to untar.

-Current version is written that it requires bomlines to be provided in a .txt file.
+Current version is written such that it requires bomlines to be provided in a .txt file.
 This is despite reading the question prompt requesting reading purely from STDIN, seemingly as a consistent stream.
 That said, I have left a bom.txt file in the repo that already has example BOMS in it.

 You can run the parser program with the following syntax: